tradingview/charting-library-tutorial/documentation/datafeed-implementation.md

 [Link to the doc][get-bars-docs-url].

-This method is used by the charting library to get historical data for the symbol.
+This method is used by the Charting Library to get historical data for the symbol.

-Add `parseFullSymbol` function to [helpers.js][helpers-file-url].
+Add `parseFullSymbol` function to [helpers.js][helpers-file-url] and do not forget to import it in `datafeed.js`.
 It parses a crypto pair symbol (`full` value returned from `generateSymbol`) and returns all parts of this symbol:

 ```javascript
 // ...